Reclaim your analog memories for future generations

 Photos are precious keepsakes of the past.
 They evoke memories of wonderful times with friends and family.
 However, those photographs can get stained, torn, faded, and creased over time.

 Luckily, with the help of digital technology, there are many tools to help you clear up blurry images, edit and enhance your photos, or repair and restore old photos.
 This article will focus on Windows compatible and online tools to do all of those things.
-Go here for additional Mac OS image tools.
+Go here for additional Mac OS image tools or check out the video below.

 In this article, we will discuss the following programs that will help you to restore damaged photos: